cscorley/dissertation/chapters/4_results/1_flt.md

 \input{tables/feature_location_rq1}

-RQ 3.3.1 asks how well a topic model trained on changesets performs against one trained on source code entities.
+\fone{} asks how well a topic model trained on changesets performs against one trained on source code entities.
 Table \ref{table:feature_location_rq1}
 summarizes the results of each subject system when evaluated at the file-level.
 In the table, we bold which of the two MRRs is greater.
 Since our goal is to